 Historically, our Chief Executive Officer has evaluated the performance of our other executive officers on an annual basis and makes recommendations to the Compensation Committee with respect to their annual salary adjustments, bonuses and annual stock option grants.
-During 2015, Mr. Davis was promoted to President and Chief Executive Officer.
-Prior to taking over as Chief Executive Officer in September, he served as Interim Chief Executive Officer from March through August 2015.
-For fiscal 2015, Mr. Davis provided guidance to the Compensation Committee on the Company's achievement of corporate goals, based on his discussions with the executive team, and on department performance.
+For fiscal 2016, Mr. Davis provided guidance to the Compensation Committee on the Company's achievement of corporate goals, based on his discussions with the executive team.
 The Compensation Committee exercises its own discretion in determining recommendations to the Board for salary adjustments and discretionary cash and equity-based awards for each of our executive officers.
 Mr. Davis did not participate in, and was not present during, any deliberations or determinations of the Compensation Committee regarding his compensation or his performance.